openfaas/openfaas.github.io/_posts/2019-04-17-kafka-connector.md

 Now that I've shown you how to connect to Kafka and explored a real-world use-case, it's over to you to try it.

-You can use your existing OpenFaaS PRO license, or apply for a 14-day trial: [Find out more](https://openfaas.com/support/)
+You can use your existing OpenFaaS Pro license, or apply for a 14-day trial: [Find out more](https://openfaas.com/support/)

 ## Going further